MorphiaOrg/morphia-docs/content/morphia/2.5/configuration-old.md

 3. The discriminator key
 4. The discriminator value

-### Collection and property naming
+## Collection and Property Naming

-Traditionally Morphia has used with the class's "simple name" for the collection name if you choose to not manually map the name of an entity's collection.
+Traditionally Morphia has used the class's "simple name" for the collection name if you choose to not manually map the name of an entity's collection.
 Similarly, an entity's properties were named after the Java field name unless mapped otherwise with the `@Property` annotation.
 In 2.0, however, we define naming strategies.